0xSpaceShard/starknet-devnet/website/docs/server-config.md

 $ starknet-devnet --timeout <SECONDS>
 ```

-## Request size limit
+## Size limits

 There is no HTTP request size limit, but take care when declaring large classes!
-Devnet is supposed to follow the limits specified in [Starknet Chain Info](https://docs.starknet.io/resources/chain-info/#current_limits).
-So the current upper limits configured in Devnet are:
+Devnet is supposed to follow the limits specified in [Starknet chain Info](https://docs.starknet.io/resources/chain-info/#current_limits).

-- contract class size: 4089446 bytes
-- contract bytecode size: 81920 felts
-- Sierra length: 80000 felts
+If, however, you need to customize the limits, you may rely on the following CLI parameters on Devnet startup:

+- `--maximum-contract-class-size <BYTES>`
+- `--maximum-contract-bytecode-size <FELTS>`
+- `--maximum-sierra-length <FELTS>`

+The default upper limits configured in Devnet can be found [among constants](https://github.com/0xSpaceShard/starknet-devnet/blob/main/crates/starknet-devnet-core/src/constants.rs#L121).

 ## API